NicolasMartalog/NicolasMartalog/README.md

 #### What I Currently Work On 🔭:
-- Developing a social multiplayer VR app [VR Multiplayer Party](https://youtu.be/jZcdRyEPjHI) 👨‍💻
+- Further developing a virtual world VR platform [VR Multiplayer Party](https://youtu.be/jZcdRyEPjHI) 👨‍💻
 - Working on a Collatz Conjecture Visualization in 3D and 2D [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) 🧮

  ---